AbhishekGhosh/preconnect/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-WordPress >= 3.9 required.
 Domain expected to be HSTS.

 == Changelog ==